-7.3.1.2 Anode Connector The anode connector is shown in figure 7-13.
-It is mounted to the inner ring, which can be found inside the main module.
+7.3.1.2 Anode Connector

+The anode connector is mounted to the anode connection support which can be found inside the main module.
 It connects to the anode contact rod located in the modular anode assembly.
-The anode connector has two 10-32M insulators on each side of the inner ring that may need to be replaced if coated or damaged.
+The anode connector has two $\frac{1}{4}$ -20M insulators on each side of the inner ring that may need to be replaced if coated or damaged.
 Though extended use the anode connector may expand outward causing a poor electrical connection if this occurs it may be necessary to lightly bend the outer walls of the anode connector inward to insure a tight connection to the anode contact rod.

+7.3.2 Reflector

-7.3.2 Reflector The material used for the reflector will vary according to the working gas used.
-Pyrolytic graphite should be used for inert gases, and stainless steel should be used for reactive gases.
-Other reflectors such as titanium and tantalum are available for special applications.
+The material used for the reflector will vary according to the working gas used.
+Titanium should be used for inert gases, and stainless steel should be used for oxygen, nitrogen and other reactive gases.
+Other reflectors such as tantalum are available for special applications.
 Reflector wear should be checked frequently until a wear rate and replacement schedule can be established for the particular operating conditions.
 Other parts of the ion source can be damaged if the reflector is permitted to wear through.
 Disassembly should be required only for replacement of the reflector, insulators or for cleaning after considerable use.

+7.3.3 Reassembly

-7.3.3 Reassembly Reassemble the ion source in the reverse order that it was disassembled.
+Reassemble the ion source in the reverse order that it was disassembled.
 An alignment notch is located on each part.
 As each part is installed, position this alignment notch in the same circumferential location as the alignment notch on the previous part.
 The anode module alignment notch can be lined up with the location of the discharge cable on the outer shell.